NERDS-PROJECTS/Berry-Harvesting-Rover/README.md

 In urban farming, it is possible to automate many things, including watering of plants as well as pest control.
 However, automated harvesting has always been a challenge, since in berry-type plants different individual fruits ripen at different times.
 Hence, for this purpose, a rover capable of using computer vision to differentiate between ripened and unripened fruits is of great use.

 # Design of robot
+At the brain of the rover, we will use the Arduino Mega 2560 based on the ATmega2560.